cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/many-cfd-one-tunnel.md

 category: 🌐 Connections
 Difficulty: Advanced
 pcx-content-type: tutorial
+title: Use  to expose a Kubernetes app to the Internet
 ---

 # Use `cloudflared` to expose a Kubernetes app to the Internet

-You can use [Cloudflare Tunnel](/connections/connect-apps) to connect applications and servers to Cloudflare's network.
+You can use [Cloudflare Tunnel](/cloudflare-one/connections/connect-apps/) to connect applications and servers to Cloudflare's network.
 Tunnel relies on a piece of software, [cloudflared](https://github.com/cloudflare/cloudflared), to create those connections.

 The same Tunnel can be run from multiple instances of `cloudflared`, giving you the ability to run many `cloudflared` replicas to scale your system when incoming traffic changes.